 Johannes Kepler was able to get rid of the circles by introducing elliptical planetary orbits.

 The Copernican system differed from the Ptoelmaic system in a major way.
-It assumed the Earth moved around the sun.
+The Ptolemaic system had a fixed and stationary Earth at its center.
+The Copernical system placed the Sun at the center and the Earth and planets moved around the sun.
 This difference should lead to an observable test.
 If the earth moved this way, there should be an observable "stellar parallax".
 Each star's position in the sky should show a yearly motion, a motion around small elliptical orbits due to the Earth's changing position.
 No such motion was observed.
 It was not until the 19th century that it was observed.
-The motion was very small because the stars are so very far away, at distances inconceivably large to the critics of the Copernican system.
+The motion was very small because the stars are so very far away, at distances inconceivably larger than the critics of the Copernican system imagined.

 Even today a few people maintain the fixity of the earth, just as some of them also declare the Earth to be flat as well as unmoving.
 There are even some who declare the Earth to be hollow shell with the entire universe inside, and we walk on the inside of this shell.
 By warping geometry to suit their prejudices they develop an elaborate system that they declare is just as reasonable as the conventional scientific fiew.
 Indeed they can, though few of the believers in these models are sufficiently versed in mathematics to work out the details.
 But they neglect the fact that there's physics to deal with.
 To sustain their warped geometry they would have to revise all of the fundamental laws of physics, force laws, gravitational laws, conservation laws, and even abandon the constancy of the speed of light.
 They haven't done this, for the task is beyond their abilities.